FACT-Finder-Web-Components/documentation/markdown/1.x/en/documentation/tracking-guide.md

 ### Login Tracking

 ---
 The `<ff-communication>` element provides a `user-id` attribute.
-When setting this attribute, a login request is sent automatically to FACT-Finder a soon as the page has loaded.
+When setting this attribute, a login request is sent automatically to FactFinder a soon as the page has loaded.

 <ff-communication user-id="YourShopUserId">